From Global to Local: A Scalable Benchmark for Local Posterior Sampling: Background

 \subsection{The need for local sampling}

 The shift toward local posterior sampling has immediate practical implications in areas such as interpretability and Bayesian deep learning.

-\paragraph{Interpretability}
+\paragraph{Interpretability.}

 SGMCMC algorithms play a central role in approaches to interpretability based on \emph{singular learning theory} (SLT).
-SLT \citep[see][]{watanabeAlgebraicGeometryStatistical2009,watanabeMathematicalTheoryBayesian2018} is a mathematical theory of Bayesian learning which properly accounts for degeneracy in the model's log-likelihood function, and so is the correct Bayesian learning theory for neural networks \citep[see][]{wei2022deepLearningSingular}.
+SLT \citep[see][]{watanabeAlgebraicGeometryStatistical2009,watanabeMathematicalTheoryBayesian2018} is a mathematical theory of the large-data asymptotics of Bayesian learning which properly accounts for degeneracy in the model's log-likelihood function, and so is the correct such theory for neural networks \citep[see][]{wei2022deepLearningSingular}.
 It provides us with statistically relevant geometric invariants such as the \emph{local learning coefficient} (LLC; \citealp{lauLocalLearningCoefficient2024}), which has been estimated using SGLD in large neural networks.
-When tracked over training, changes in the LLC correspond to qualitative changes in the model's behaviour \citep{chen2023TMS,hoogland2025ICL,carroll2025EssentialDynamics}.
-This approach has been used in models as large as 100M parameter language models, providing empirically useful results for model interpretability \citep{wang2024DifferentiationSpecialization}.
-SGMCMC algorithms are also required to estimate local quantities other than the LLC \citep{baker2025Susceptibilities}.
+When tracked over training, changes in the LLC correspond to qualitative changes in the model's behavior \citep{chen2023TMS,hooglandDevelopmentalLandscapeInContext2024,carroll2025EssentialDynamics}.
+This approach has been used in models as large as 100M parameter language models, providing empirically useful results for model interpretability \citep{wangDifferentiationSpecializationAttention2024}.
+SGMCMC algorithms are also required to estimate local quantities other than the LLC \citep{baker2025Susceptibilities,gordon_towards_2026,kreerBayesianInfluenceFunctions2025,adamLossKernelGeometric2025}.

-\paragraph{Bayesian deep learning}
+\paragraph{Bayesian deep learning.}

-Some approaches to Bayesian deep learning involve first training a neural network using a standard optimization method, and then sampling from the posterior distribution in a neighbourhood of the parameter found via standard training.
-This is done for reasons such as uncertainty quantifications during prediction. \emph{Bayesian deep ensembling} involves independently training multiple copies of the network in parallel, with the aim of obtaining several distinct high likelihood solutions.
-Methods such as MultiSWAG \citep{wilson2020bayesian} then incorporate local posterior samples from a neighbourhood of each training solution when making predictions.
+Ensembling approaches to Bayesian deep learning involve first training a neural network using a standard optimization method, and then sampling from the posterior distribution in a neighborhood of the parameter found via standard training.
+This is done for reasons such as uncertainty quantifications during prediction.
+See \citet{papamarkouPositionBayesianDeep2024} for a survey.